obayyub/Alphatoe/paper.md

 1. It has a world model folks.
     a.
 Turn taking in attention heads - Have info
     b.
 Understands win conditions - don't know nothin'
         a.
-Each move has associated positions in the residual stream - don't know nothin'
+Each move has associated positions in the residual stream - know somethin'
             a.
 Subtract residual stream cases where certain move is present from cases where it's not present
             b. .95 of the variance is accounted for by 8 dimensions of the residual stream pre-mlp
             c.
 What is the PCA of the output of the individual attention heads?
 Are they writing to the same places?
+        b.
+Understand the MLP with sparse autoencoders
+        c.
+Can we trick the attention heads
+            0,1,2
+            mlp sees on move 1, move 3, and move 5 can we feed the head 0,1,2 and 1,3,5 what if we feed an attention head an out of order sequence
     c.
 Understands legal moves - have info
         a.
 We have evals showing functional behavior - have info
         b. after 9 moves game is always over (w/ nice equation) - have info